-We’re taking a different approach, because you know you have access to a million data points- every company does.
+We’re taking a different approach, because you know you have access to a million data points- all commercial real estate companies do.
 In fact, data has become such a run-of-the mill buzzword that it’s almost lost its meaning.
 So how can you make it meaningful again?

 You’ve probably heard the age-old saying “garbage in, garbage out.”
 Unfortunately, taking out the garbage is easier said than done.
-Valuable real estate data is spread across so many departments that even the thought of going through the cleaning and validation process is exhausting.
+Valuable real estate data is spread across so many departments that even the thought of going through the cleaning and validation process is exhausting, especially in the commercial real estate industry.
 The million-dollar question is: how can the CRE function translate Human Resources, accounting, Financial Planning & Analysis, and facilities data so that the resulting analytics all speak to each other?

 There is no short cut.
 It’s the so-called dirty work.
-Data cleaning and validation can be a tedious process, but it’s necessary in order to gain any sort of understanding of where you stand.
+Data cleaning and validation can be a tedious part of the data analytics process, but it’s necessary in order to gain any sort of understanding of where you stand.
 While you can’t wave a magic wand and have it done in a day, this is something you can outsource.

 This tiresome process is worth it.
 Clean and consolidated property data is a must-have for developing your corporate real estate acquisition and disposition strategy, especially in the post-pandemic environment.
 When you’re working from garbage information, how can you achieve the desired results?

 The first type of context commercial real estate data needs is the historical type.
 Imagine you finally start using your portfolio data analytics to pull together some reports and gauge where you stand.
 You do this every year for 5 years.
 The longer you track those internal metrics and KPIs that matter to the commercial real estate function at your organization, the more valuable the analytics become.